saitoha/trachet/README.rst

     -o OUTPUT, --output=OUTPUT  Specify output device or file --version                   show version

 * Sequense Tracing

-  If you specified TTY device to -o option, you can look I/O sequence tracing on realtime.
+  If you specified TTY device by -o option, you can look I/O sequence tracing on realtime.

 * Step by Step debugging